Real Time Payments VS ACH: Which Bank-To-Bank Transfer Method Is Best For Your Small Business?

 - Universal availability among financial institutions

-- Debit pull transactions (initiated by receiver of payment)
+- Debit pull transactions (initiated by the receiver of the payment)

 - Transactions larger than $1 million (except for same-day ACH)